The main aim of any stocktake is to verify that the accounting quantity (that Orderry reports) matches the actual quantity (your physical stock).

 The system will display the “Bin location” and “Product list grouping” options only if you enable the bin locations.

-Click the “Start” button you as soon as you specify the stocktake destination and target.
+Click Start as soon as you specify the stocktake destination and target.

 Here are the settings Orderry displays in the stocktake dialog window: